 Daniel Schinasi’s art bears a striking resemblance to Chagall’s but has its unique qualities.
 Overwhelmed by his own memories, yet being fully aware of his people historical past, Schinasi implements his knowledge into powerful images, which are easily acknowledged as a representation of the present.

-For Schinasi being a Jewish artist means much more than just a recovery of his childhoods memories of Alexandria exodus and exile in Europe.
-It is more of being aware of his religious reaffirmations, being one of the people who is struggling for their freedom and their future, trying to express power of the mankind, the bearer of universal civilization.
+For Schinasi being a Jewish artist means much more than just a recovery of his childhoods memories of Alexandria’s exodus and exile in Europe.
+It is more of being aware of his religious reaffirmations, being one of the people who is struggling for their freedom and their future, trying to express the power of the mankind, the bearer of universal civilization.

 Schinasi’s paintings do not allow you to abandon reality through unconscious dreams, symbols or allusions.
-His great strength is always in a clear correspondence of expressive rationality and a dynamic realism of represented life.
+Daniel great strength is always in a clear correspondence of expressive rationality and a dynamic realism of represented life.

 His works are depicting a variety of compositional techniques in oil, tempera, pen, pencil, and pastel.
 His various scenarios are rich fields for appreciating history and life.